pangenome/odgi/docs/rst/quick_start.rst

     >gi|568815592:32578768-32589835
     ATTTAACTCCATCTTTGAGAAACATTTAATAATGTAATGTGTTTGTCATACAGGGTGAATACAGATGCACGGG...

-To see a 1-dimensional visualization of the graph, execute
+To visualize the graph, execute

 .. code-block:: bash